manleviet/ChocoKB/README.md

-# ChocoKB
+# ChocoKB - at.tugraz.ist.ase.chocokb

-Choco Knowledge Bases
+A Maven package for Choco Knowledge Bases